domxjs/domxjs.github.io/README.md

 DOM click handler to test link clicks against routes and using .preventDefault() over a setInterval timer.

 ---
+The future is the past - we created frameworks that solve problems of yesterday, now they get in the way of solutions for today.
 <div style="text-align:center;">
     <img src="images/domx-logo.svg" style="max-width:150px;margin:2rem;">
 </div>